Diogo Jota: Personal life

-Jota is an avid gamer, and as of 6 February 2021, was ranked world No. 1 in FIFA 21's Champions Leaderboard.
-He has his own eSports team known as "Diogo Jota eSports" and regularly streams on Twitch.
-During the lockdown during the COVID-19 pandemic he took part in an invitational series of FIFA matches, run by the Premier League, eventually beating future teammate Trent Alexander-Arnold in the final of the competition.
+Jota was an avid gamer and was ranked world No. 1 in FIFA 21's Champions Leaderboard in February 2021.
+He had his own eSports team known as Luna Galaxy (formerly "Diogo Jota eSports") and regularly streamed on Twitch.
+During the COVID-19 pandemic lockdown he took part in an invitational series of FIFA matches, run by the Premier League, eventually defeating future Liverpool teammate Trent Alexander-Arnold in the final of the competition.